mschlech/SoundCloudWallpaper/README.md

  * One tap gets randomly to the next track with its information.
  * Double tap on the homescreen opens the displayed soundfile in a browser on (http://www.soundcloud.com) or opens the soundcloud app if installed.
- * (Preferences not yet working) Preferences to enable user initiated download swipe down the soundcloud logo.
+ * Preferences to enable user initiated download swipe down the soundcloud logo.

 ## Installation